INGEOTEC/microtc/README.md

 - `-s24` specifies that the parameter space should be sampled in 24 points and then get the best among them
 - `-n24` let us specify the number of processes to be launch, it is a good idea to set `-s` as a multiply of `-n`.
 - `-o user-profiling.params` specifies the file to store the configurations found by the parameter selection process, in best first order
-- `-S` the name of the fitness function (e.g., macrof1, microf1, macrorecall, accuracy)
+- `-S` or `--score` the name of the fitness function (e.g., macrof1, microf1, macrorecall, accuracy, r2, pearsonr, spearmanr)
 - `-H` makes b4msa to perform last hill climbing search for the parameter selection, in many cases, this will produce much better configurations (never worst, guaranteed)
 - all of these parameters have default values, such as no arguments are needed